 Description of Original Datasets from ASHA ‘Big Nine’ Domains

-Authors performed a manual search to obtain publicly available datasets from previously published research articles related to the ‘Big Nine’ ASHA domains: swallowing (Curtis et al., 2023), articulation (Thompson et al., 2023), fluency (Elsherif et al., 2021), voice and resonance (Novotný et al., 2016), hearing (Battal et al., 2019), communication modalities (King et al., 2022), receptive and expressive language (Kearney et al., 2023), cognitive aspects of communication (Clough et al., 2023), and social aspects of communication (Chanchaochai & Schwarz, 2023).
-Authors then reproduced an analysis from each study.
-Table 2 provides a description of the population, analysis, and open materials for each study.
+A convenience sampling approach was used to identify publicly available datasets from previously published research articles related to the ‘Big Nine’ ASHA domains: swallowing (Curtis et al., 2023), articulation (Thompson et al., 2023), fluency (Elsherif et al., 2021), voice and resonance (Novotný et al., 2016), hearing (Battal et al., 2019), communication modalities (King et al., 2022), receptive and expressive language (Kearney et al., 2023; Robinaugh et al., 2024), cognitive aspects of communication (Clough et al., 2023), and social aspects of communication (Chanchaochai & Schwarz, 2023).
+The datasets were identified through searching keywords related to the ASHA domains on the Open Science Framework and other data aggregator sites (e.g., UK Data Service), as well as through the authors’ prior research.
+Given the prevalence of single subject experimental designs in the field of CSD, an additional study was included to ensure adequate representation (Robinaugh et al., 2024), resulting in ten studies.
+These studies were classified by their study design, population, and statistical analysis (Table 2).

+It is important to note that not all research designs are represented due to the limited availability of public data in the field of CSD and the inherent challenge of including every possible study design.
+Instead, this approach was chosen to prioritize representation across all subfields to illustrate the application of synthetic data methods in CSD.
+To demonstrate the feasibility and preliminary utility of synthetic data, an analysis was chosen from each study and synthetic data was generated for those variables, as described below.

 Table 2 here.

-Generation of Synthetic Datasets and Comparison with Original Dataset
+Generation of Synthetic Datasets with the Synthpop Package